crazyhottommy/verhaaklab.github.io/people/m_tang.md

         <p>03/2015 <a href="https://twitter.com/tangming2005">@tangming2005</a></p>
         <p>I was trained as a "wet"​ biologist in the University of Florida.
 I became interested in Data science at the last two years of my PhD.
 I taught myself linux, R and python to do data wrangling and analysis.
 I am interested in doing reproducible research and wants to teach biologists programming.
 I am studying genomic alterations of glioblastoma (a terrible brain tumor) at MD Anderson Cancer Center by analyzing big sequencing data (TB size).
 Data I am analyzing include: whole genome sequencing data, RNA-sequencing data, ChIP-sequencing data and DNA methylation data.
-I have a little<a href="http://crazyhottommy.blogspot.com/">blog</a> where I write small things I have learned. my github <a href="https://github.com/crazyhottommy">repo</a>
+I have a little <a href="http://crazyhottommy.blogspot.com/">blog</a> where I write small things I have learned.
+You can find my github <a href="https://github.com/crazyhottommy">repo here</a>.
         </p>
       </div>
     </div>